dgrisham/wenv/README.rst

 Then the files `"$WENV_CFG/extensions/c"` and `"$WENV_CFG/extensions/edit"`
 would be sourced in every shell of our wenv.
-See the documentation for the `c` and `edit` wenvs for more information on their usage (this can easily be done by running e.g. `wenv extension load c` then `c -h`, which will work regardless of whether you're in an active wenv).
+See the documentation for the `c` and `edit` wenvs for more information on their usage -- this can easily be done by running e.g. `wenv extension load c` then `c -h`, which will work regardless of whether you're in an active wenv.

 tmux
 ~~~~